A Near-Linear Time Sampler for the Ising Model with External Field: Introduction

 We remark that the recently updated version~\cite{feng2022samplingb} of~\cite{feng2022sampling} proved the optimal mixing time of the Glauber dynamics of the random cluster model when the fields are bounded away from $\*1$ and the maximum degree of graphs is bounded by a universal constant.
 Their proof is also based on the high-dimensional expander.
-Though, the key ingredients in our work are to establish spectral independence of the random cluster model for graphs with both bounded and unbounded maximum degree, and to prove the mixing results for the random cluster model in a low-temperature regime.
-With these ingredients, we develop a fast sampler for general graphs with both bounded and unbounded maximum degree.